 Credit-Linked Securities.
-Credit-linked securities are issued by a limited purpose trust or other vehicle that, in turn, invests in a basket of derivative instruments, such as credit default swaps, interest rate swaps and other securities, in order to provide exposure to certain high yield or other fixed income markets.
-For example, a Portfolio may invest in credit-linked securities as a cash management tool in order to gain exposure to the high yield markets and/or to remain fully invested when more traditional income producing securities are not available.
-Like an investment in a bond, investments in credit-linked securities represent the right to receive periodic income payments (in the form of distributions) and payment of principal at the end of the term of the security.
-However, these payments are conditioned on the trust's receipt of payments from, and the trust's potential obligations to, the counterparties to the derivative instruments and other securities in which the trust invests.
-For instance, the trust may sell one or more credit default swaps, under which the trust would receive a stream of payments over the term of the swap agreements provided that no event of default has occurred with respect to the referenced debt obligation upon which the swap is based.
-If a default occurs, the stream of payments may stop and the trust would be obligated to pay the counterparty the par (or other agreed upon value) of the referenced debt obligation.
-This, in turn, would reduce the amount of income and principal that a Portfolio would receive as an investor in the trust.
-A Portfolio's investments in these instruments are indirectly subject to the risks associated with derivative instruments, including, among others, credit risk, default or similar event risk, counterparty risk, interest rate risk, leverage risk and management risk.
-It is expected that the securities will be exempt from registration under the 1933 Act.
-Accordingly, there may be no established trading market for the securities and they may constitute illiquid investments.
-Please refer to "Illiquid Investments" below for further discussion of regulatory considerations and constraints relating to investment liquidity
+Credit-linked securities generally are issued by a limited purpose trust or other vehicle that, in turn, invests in a basket of derivative instruments, such as credit default swaps, interest rate swaps and other securities, in order to provide exposure to certain high yield or other fixed income markets.
+The credit-linked securities discussed herein do not include credit risk transfer securities and credit-linked notes (see "Mortgage-Related Securities and Asset-Backed Securities-Government Sponsored Enterprise Credit Risk Transfer Securities and GSE Credit-Linked Notes").
+Like an investment in a bond, investments in credit-linked securities generally represent the right to receive periodic income payments (in the form of distributions) and payment of principal at the end of the term of the security.
+However, these payments are conditioned on the issuer's receipt of payments from, and the issuer spotential obligations to, the counterparties to the derivative instruments and other securities in which the issuer invests.
+For instance, the issuer may sell one or more credit default swaps, under which the issuer would receive a stream of payments over the term of the swap agreements provided that no event of default has occurred with respect to the referenced debt obligation upon which the swap is based.
+If a default occurs, the stream of payments may stop and the issuer would be obligated to pay the counterparty the par (or other agreed upon value) of the referenced debt obligation.
+This, in turn, would reduce the amount of income and principal that a Portfolio would receive as an investor in the issuer.

-Commodity-Linked Notes.
-Certain structured products may provide exposure to the commodities markets.
-These are derivative securities with one or more commodity-linked components that have payment features similar to commodity futures contracts, commodity options, or similar instruments.
+Commodity-Linked Notes and Products.
+Commodity-linked structured products provide exposure to the commodities markets.
+These are securities with one or more commodity-linked components that may have payment features similar to commodity futures contracts, commodity options, or similar instruments.
 Commodity-linked structured products may be either equity or debt securities, leveraged or unleveraged, and have both security and commodity-like characteristics.
 A portion of the value of these instruments may be derived from the value of a commodity, futures contract, index or other economic variable.
 The Portfolios will only invest in commodity-linked structured products that qualify under applicable rules of the CFTC for an exemption from the provisions of the CEA.